controlplaneio/threat-modelling-labs/lab2/README.md

 - Create a copy in your Google Drive account by clicking `File` > `Make a copy`
 - STRIDE on your Google Sheet

+Or

+- File -> Download as -> Excel
+- Open the downloaded Excel file
+- Work through the worksheet locally or via Office365 Online

 ### Pen and Paper

 - Use a pen and paper to create a template similar to [STRIDE template table](STRIDE.pdf)